 Select courses in Biblical studies, theology, world religions, and Christian education are especially recommended.
 Some courses in business, communication, and education may provide practical knowledge that is useful for ministry.
 We encourage significant experience providing service to others.
 Mastery of a foreign language is often recommended or required by seminaries, as is the Graduate Record Exam (GRE).

 Because admission requirements vary, students should contact schools of interest early in their undergraduate program.
-They also should consult with a faculty member in Religious Studies and the Office of Career Development.
+They also should consult with a faculty member in religious studies and the Institute for Career Readiness and Lifelong Learning.

 Andover-Newton Theological School